petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-n-series-amd-gpu-driver-linux-installation-guide.md

 #### 6.2 Update GDM3 Custom Configuration
 Edit the GDM3 configuration file to:

-   -Disable Wayland (which does not support x11vnc)
+   -Disable Wayland (which doesn't support x11vnc)

    -Enable automatic login (so a graphical session is available at boot)